Phenomenan/myReads/README.md

 # MyReads Project

 This is a project for Udacity Front-End Nanodegree course.
 It helps you to manage your book list.
 You can manage three different list:
--Currently Reading
+- Currently Reading
--Want to Read
+- Want to Read
--Read
+- Read

 The starter source is:(https://github.com/facebookincubator/create-react-app)